®

 News

-Study DNS where it was created: under the guidance of Professor Pavel Kolář and his closest collaborators, certified DNS instructors.
+Study DNS under the guidance of Professor Pavel Kolář and multiple certified DNS instructors.

 Complete your Pre-D education, pass the tests, and get ready to join the D Course next year — August 17–22, 2026.